percona/pmm/docs/details/victoria-metrics.md

 PMM predefines certain flags that allow users to set all other [VictoriaMetrics parameters](https://docs.victoriametrics.com/#list-of-command-line-flags) as environment variables:

 The environment variable must be prepended with `VM_`.

 **Example**

-To set downsampling, use the `downsampling.period` parameter as follows:
+To set down sampling, use the `downsampling.period` parameter as follows:

 ```
 -e VM_downsampling_period=20d:10m,120d:2h
 ```

-This instructs VictoriaMetrics to [deduplicate](https://docs.victoriametrics.com/#deduplication) samples older than 20 days with 10 mins intervals and samples older than 120 days with two-hour intervals.
+This instructs VictoriaMetrics to [deduplicate](https://docs.victoriametrics.com/#deduplication) samples older than 20 days with 10 minute intervals and samples older than 120 days with two hour intervals.